python/devguide/getting-started/git-boot-camp.rst

 ``git push`` if the pull request author checked "Allow edits from maintainers" when creating the pull request.

-If you don't have GitHub CLI or hub installed, you can run the following commands:
+Otherwise, you can run the following commands:

 .. code-block:: shell